-I teach slow flow vinyasa and restorative yoga with a focus on breath, alignment, and embodied awareness which supports practitioners in connecting to their own sense of center.
+I teach creative writing, slow flow vinyasa and restorative yoga with a focus on breath, alignment, and embodied awareness which supports practitioners in connecting to their own sense of center.
 I believe the tools, evolution, and perspective gained through a regular mindfulness-based yoga practice can support our creative process, and that both yoga and creative self-expression are indispensable art forms capable of enhancing our wellness, inspiring our passion, and creating embodied social change.

 I believe in perspective.
 Presence.
 Evolution.
 In the way self understanding feels redemptive.
 In the body as divine.
 In our visceral experiences as awakening both our humanity and our spirituality.

 How in the moments, and life’s at times messiness, we don’t always know what we are continuing to become.

 I believe in the Self as Witness.
 In the importance of a desire to journey and explore.
 Embody a hunger for life experience.
 Use regret as a compass helping to steer the way.
 Sense into the drumbeat that guides our hearts and lures our bodies forward.
 Relearn what it means to wonder as we wander.

 How do we hold space for the “both” and “and” rather than hardening into the “either/or?”
 How do we use our life experiences to awaken and deepen our understanding of both our humanity, and our spirituality in a world that challenges us with how to reconcile the space between the sacred life, and the secular?

 I think it might involve playful rebellion against separation from ourselves in order to create an all encompassing compassionate inclusion.
 Inhabiting those spaces more fully in order to make art from the language of our heart.

 This is a virtual campfire.
 A place for thinking, feeling, & being.
 A clearing in the forest where we can gather to connect with each other, find inspiration, and remember how to listen more deeply to our own heads & hearts.